Lexicography • Etymology • Wordcraft • Lexicographical Art

 Mor Dictionary

-A human-centered dictionary project focused on clarity, structure, and curated definitions.
+A human-centered dictionary project focused on clarity, structure, curated definitions, and the patient work of making words less foggy.

 MorWordParts